devtill2yeah/MC-webdeveloping-page/README.md

 # MC-webdeveloping-page

-Website which represents the Minecraft Hogwarts project
+Website which will represent the Minecraft Hogwarts project in the future.

+Planning to do RP (G)s on the Aternos server I created for the purpose of playing and building together.
+- in a friendly environment but realistically in any way given.